Joanna Bourne

 So why aren't you writing about all those exotic places?

 I am writing England and France.
 It's just England and France two centuries ago.
+That's plenty exotic enough for anybody.

 Why do you write historicals instead of contemporary?
 What draws you to the past?

 There's some themes and stories that play better if you put them in the long-ago and far-away.
-If I didn't write historical, I'd probably write fantasy of Science Fiction.
+If I didn't write historical, I'd probably write fantasy or Science Fiction.
 Can it be I just don't like the real world all that much?

 Let's get to the important questions.
 If you were reincarnated as a animal.
 What would it be?